llvm/llvm-www/proposals/LP0004-project-governance.md

 Voter eligibility will be determined 7 days before voting opens by the rules for defining _voting contributors_.
 Voting will be executed using a private poll hosted by [Concordcet Internet Voting Service]([https://civs1.civs.us/](https://civs1.civs.us/)).
 Concordcet uses a ranked choice polling process.

+> Note: Concordcet Internet Voting Service suggested here is a placeholder.
+A more through review of voting systems needs to be conducted.
+This will overlap with voter registration data collection.

 All eligible _voting contributors_ will be contacted via email with instructions on how to vote on the day voting opens.

 ### Elections

+The LLVM Foundation will act as a facilitator for community elections.
+The LLVM Foundation will maintain a voter registration database in compliance with local and international privacy laws.
+The LLVM Foundation will publish a privacy policy relating to the voter registration system.

-Elections for _area teams_ will be conducted in January of each year.
-A two week long nomination period will begin the second Monday in January.
+Elections for _area teams_ occur in January of each year.
+A two week long nomination period begins the second Monday in January.
 During the nomination period any _voting contributor_ can nominate themselves or another _voting contributor_ to run for any one _area team_.
 No individual can run for more than one _area team_ in a single election.
+An individual nominated for more than one area team will be responsible for choosing which team they want to run for.
 Nominations will be recorded publicly for community visibility.
+Unsuccessful results in an election do not impact nomination eligibility in subsequent elections.

 Voting begins the fourth Monday in January and continues for 2 weeks.
 Election results will be announced no later than the second Monday in February.
 The term of the newly elected _area team_ begins the first Monday in March.
-Each _area team_ will meet during the first week in March to elect from themselves the team chair to re-constitute the _project council_.
+Each _area team_ will meet during the first week in March to elect from themselves the team secretary and chair to re-constitute the _project council_.

-### Mandatory Voting

-To encourage participation in elections voting is considered mandatory.
-Any _eligible voting contributor_ who does not vote in an election will be ineligible to vote in the next election and their registration will be removed if they do not vote in the next election they are eligible to vote in.

 ## Amending This Document